 Description

-A simple, easy recipe for homemade sourdough Irish soda bread made with tangy sourdough discard.
-Slightly sweet, not too dense, with a hint of butter.
-Adapted from Ina Garten.
+A simple, easy, step-by-step recipe for homemade sourdough Irish soda bread made with tangy sourdough discard.
+Slightly sweet, not too dense, with a hint of rich butter flavor butter.
+Recipe was adapted with changes from Ina Garten.

 Ingredients